Sentient-Sports/PlayerImputation/README.md

 ## Instructions
 1. Create a folder called `Suwon_FC` within the `data` repository.
 2. Create an `events` folder, and run the `BeProDataFormatting/BeProGetEvents.ipynb` notebook using API calls from Bepro to generate the event dataset for each game.
-3. Create a `tracking` folder, and put each supplied tracking dataset into files for each game in chronological order.
+3. Create a `tracking` folder, and put each supplied tracking dataset into folders for each game in chronological order.
 Next, run the `BeProDataFormatting/BeProGetTracking.ipynb` notebook to get data in csv format.
 4. Run the `ImputationModel/PlayerPositionImputation.ipynb` notebook to run the model and extract results for imputed players.
 5. Save the imputed positions of players for test events using the functions at the bottom of the `ImputationModel/PlayerPositionImputation.ipynb` notebook.
 This will save model results in csv format in the `ModelResults` directory.
 6. Run applications of the model and model experiemnts in the `Experiments\ModelApplications.ipynb` notebook